By Jennifer Michaels, DVM, DACVIM (Neurology)

 Figure 1.
 A) A dog with the characteristic appearance of severe neck pain typical of SRMA including low head carriage and kyphosis.
 B) Typical CSF cytology findings with acute SRMA including high cell density with > 80% non-degenerate neutrophils.
 C) Normal CSF.
 Note the water-like appearance and the ability to read text through the sample.
 D) CSF collected from a juvenile Bernese mountain dog with SRMA.
 Note the cloudy appearance causing obscuring of text in the background.
 Turbidity is a common gross finding in CSF with very high nucleated cell count or protein level such as those seen with SRMA.

 Treatment for SRMA revolves primarily around immunosuppressive steroids, typically prednisone or prednisolone, at a starting dose of 4 mg/kg/day.
 As treatment is typically initiated in hospital, dexamethasone sodium phosphate is often administered intravenously for the first several days of treatment at a dose of 0.4 mg/kg/day, although this is not necessary in more mildly affected patients that can be managed on an outpatient bases.
-After 2-3 days (or once clinical signs have improved), the dose is decreased to 2 mg/kg/day.
+After 2-3 days (or once clinical signs have improved), the dose is decreased to 0.2 mg/kg/day of dexamethasone (or 2 mg/kg/day prednisone equivalent).
 Most dogs will show dramatic improvement in clinical signs within 1 – 3 days.
 Corticosteroid treatment is then continued for a minimum of 6 months (more commonly up to 9-12 months) with a gradual tapering of the dosage every 6-8 weeks.
 Regular recheck examinations every 4-8 weeks along with regular CBC and chemistry panel monitoring is recommend to ensure that patients are tolerating long-term steroid therapy as well as to allow for identification of early signs of relapse.
 SRMA is one of the few immune-mediated neurologic diseases that is often treated with steroids alone.
 Many neurologists will add a secondary immunomodulatory medications (such as mycophenolate, leflunomide, or cytarabine arabinoside) only in cases of refractory disease or relapse.
 However, some neurologists prefer to initiate combination therapy at the onset of treatment.
 Currently, there is no evidence to support one approach over the other.

 Early diagnosis and treatment of SRMA is critical for successful long-term management.
 Overall, the prognosis for SRMA is fair to good.
 A majority of dogs (80-100%) respond to initial treatment with immunosuppressive corticosteroids.
 While the initial response rate is excellent, 20-32% of dogs will suffer at least 1 relapse during their lifetime.
 Typically, this occurs following cessation of corticosteroid therapy with clinical signs recurring a median of 8-28 days following discontinuation of treatment.
 There are reports of dogs relapsing up to 1.5 – 2 years after discontinuation of treatment.
 Although less common, up to 10-15% of dogs will suffer a relapse while still on corticosteroid therapy.
 Fortunately, a large proportion of dogs that suffer a relapse will positively respond to re-initiation of steroid therapy +/- addition of a secondary immunomodulatory medication.
 Dogs that suffer a relapse may be successfully weaned off of treatment after long-term therapy; however, many will require some degree of life-long therapy to control their disease.